Suhmata: History

 Separated from the neighboring village of Tarshiha by a deep gorge, the ruins of a Byzantine era church lay within Suhmata's village lands.
-Underground water reservoir and a burial cave that apparently dates to the Roman period have been found at the village site.
+An underground water reservoir and a burial cave that apparently dates to the Roman period have been found at the village site.
 Suhmata had a Christian population at least until the Persian invasion of Palestine (A.D.
 614–627) and presumably many people remained Christian for some time after that.
-What was earlier termed a Crusader-era castle constructed in the village, which was rebuilt by Zahir al-Umar in the latter half of the 18th century, turned out to be the Byzantine church.
+What was earlier termed a Crusader-era castle constructed in the village, which was rebuilt by Daher al-Umar in the latter half of the 18th century, turned out to be the Byzantine church.
 Excavations in 1932 revealed an inscription in the church's mosaic floor that dates to 555 CE.

 The Crusaders referred to the village as Samueth or Samahete.
 In 1179, Baldwin IV confirmed the sale from Viscountess Petronella of Acre of houses, vineyards and gardens in Samueth, the village of Suphie, and some houses in Castellum Regis to Count Jocelyn III, uncle of Baldwin IV, for 4,500 bezants.
 However, Ronnie Ellenblum writes that it is unlikely that there was actual Frankish settlement in Suhmata at this time.

 Ottoman era

-in the 1548/9 Ottoman tax records, it. was noted that Suhm-wata (grid-number 178/267) paid a tax on 4 olive oil presses.
+Palestine was incorporated into the Ottoman Empire in 1516.
+In the 1548–1549 or 1596 Ottoman tax records, it was listed as 'Suhm-wata' (grid-number 178/267) and paid a tax on four olive oil presses.

+Suhmata was a fortified village in the 18th century.
+Richard Pococke mentioned it as 'Samwata' on his visit to the area in 1737, noting it was controlled by a sheikh whose men stood guard in the surrounding country to protect it from highwaymen.
+Pococke sent the sheikh a letter from the English consul and was then hosted by the sheikh and his men.
+The sheikh sent two of his retinue to accompany Pococke on his tour of the area, accompanying him only as far as the boundaries of the sheikh's territories along the shores of the Sea of Galilee.
+In June 1738, this sheikh was identified in an Ottoman firman (decree) as Muhammad ibn Nafi; the firman called for the destruction of Suhmata's fortifications, along with those of Jiddin under Husayn ibn Khaliq, Tiberias under Daher al-Umar and Tarshiha (or Tarbikha) under Daher's cousin Muhammad al-Ali.
+Muhammad ibn Nafi and before him, his father Sheikh Nafi, were local strongmen who traditionally served as multazims (tax farmers) of Safed and the surrounding district of Jira.